The page has been translated by Gen AI.

 Join as AD Member

-Windows Server when deployed is a Workgroup by default, and if you join as a member to an AD domain, it changes to that domain.
+When Windows Server is deployed, it defaults to a Workgroup, and joining it as a member of an AD domain changes it to that domain.
 Domain → Workgroup or Workgroup → Domain requires a server restart.

-Join as a member to the AD domain
+Join as a member in the AD domain

-If the DNS server is changed to the DNS server where DC information is queried, you can join the queried domain as a member.
+If the DNS server is changed to the one that queries DC information, you can join the queried domain as a member.

 Color mode